South Carolina Code of Laws

 (B) For the purposes of the South Carolina Education Improvement Act of 1984 "full-time employee" means any person employed in a position for which certification is required by the State Department of Education or a person who has been employed in the school district for five months and works at least thirty hours per week.

 (C) School districts shall report to the State Board of Education costs incurred in implementing subsection A of this section.
-The State Department of Education shall report the assembled cost data to the State Budget and Control Board.
+The State Department of Education shall report the assembled cost data to the Executive Budget Office and the Revenue and Fiscal Affairs Office.

 HISTORY: 1976 Act No. 628 Sections 1, 2; 1984 Act No. 512, Part II, Section 47; 1990 Act No. 388, Section 1.